 No doubt about it — if your company has employees, you have shadow IT.
 According to a survey conducted by Stratecast and Frost & Sullivan, 80% of employees say they use applications on the job that aren’t approved by IT.

-Shadow IT brings up security, integration and operational challenges.
-Companies have three paths to choose from when it comes to dealing with shadow IT — they can accept it, try to suppress it or ignore it.
-The latter option may be the path of least resistance, but can put the organization at tremendous risk.
-Ignoring shadow IT can threaten enterprise systems and data, and a security-conscious enterprise must have a plan for effectively dealing with shadow IT.
+Shadow IT brings up security, integration and operational challenges and companies have three paths to choose from when it comes to dealing with it — they can accept it, try to suppress it or ignore it.
+The latter option may be the path of least resistance but can put the organization at tremendous risk.
+Ignoring shadow IT can threaten enterprise systems and data, and a security-conscious enterprise must have a plan for effectively dealing with it.

 According to Cisco, 80% of end users use software not cleared by IT, 83% of IT staff admit to using unsanctioned software or services, and only 8% of all enterprises actually know the scope of shadow IT within their organization!